-What is an Arbitration Clause?
+What is an arbitration clause?

-An arbitration clause is a contractual provision that stipulates that any disputes arising from the agreement will be resolved through arbitration rather than litigation in a court of law.
 This alternative dispute resolution (ADR) method has become increasingly popular in the United States, offering a potentially faster and less expensive means of settling conflicts.

-How does the arbitration clause work?
+What does an arbitration clause do?

 Benefits of the arbitration clause